 Rev. Anna Coote is a fully registered Legal Celebrant and Solomniser.
-She is a fully trained & ordained Priest with the FOI (Fellowship of Isis) and Clergy member with Pagan Life Rites (PLR).
+She is a fully trained and ordained Priest with the FOI (Fellowship of Isis) and Clergy member with Pagan Life Rites (PLR).
 Please click HERE for more info. on Anna as a Clergy member.

 Anna can provide intimate and personally written ceremonies for your Special Day, working with you to make it a day you and your family/friends will always remember!

 She offers a range of services to the Pagan and spiritual community of Ireland regardless of race, sexual orientation, religious practice or gender.

 Many ceremonies are held outside in beautiful natural settings of your choosing such as forests, lake-sides, sacred sites or mountain tops or inside in settings such as barn rooms, marquees and hotel function rooms!

 Legally registered Hand-fasting or wedding/marriage ceremonies